kroxylicious/kroxylicious/README.md

 $ dot -Tpng kroxylicious/target/generated-sources/annotations/deptective.dot > kroxylicious-arch.png
 ```

+## IntelliJ setup

+Currently the project uses JDK 11 for the actual code and JDK 17 for tests.
+IntelliJ needs to be configured to use the "new Workspace Model" in order for it to understand this
+(and to be useful for things like debugging):

+1. Open the Settings dialog (`File > Settings`)
+2. Navigate to `Build, Execution, Deployment > Build tools > Maven > Importing`.
+3. Tick "Import using the new IntelliJ Workspace Model API (experimental)"

 ## License

 This code base is available under the Apache License, version 2.